kowsikgelli/Lottery-eth-dapp/README.md

     },
 ```

-Now compile the Storage contract by tyoing the following command in ethereum folder
+Now compile the Lottery contract by typing the following command in ethereum folder

 ```bash
 > truffle compile
 ```
 You should see a build folder created in ethereum directory

-Now lets deploy the Storage contract to local blockchain by typing the following command.
+Now lets deploy the Lottery contract to local blockchain by typing the following command.

-Note: 2_deploy_contracts.js file in migrations folder is the migration script for Storage.sol
+Note: 2_deploy_contracts.js file in migrations folder is the migration script for Lottery.sol

 ```bash
 > truffle migrate --reset